Engoo

 "Wif" and "man" combined into "wifmann," "wiman," and eventually "woman."
 So "woman" actually means "adult female person."

-We hope you enjoyed these fun facts about the words "girl," "lady," and "woman."
-To learn more vocabulary or practice speaking English, book an online English lesson on Engoo!
+We hope you enjoyed these fun facts about the words "girl," "lady" and "woman."
+To learn more vocabulary or improve your English conversation skills, book an online English lesson on Engoo!